The Amish Horse

 Next day the crew led the Amish horse to a soft mat and cleaned his sores and put balm on them.
 They bandaged his hind legs to support them a little.
 They did not know if they were hurting him, because he stood quietly, bracing himself for pain but not reacting.
 They put Desitin on his sores and groomed him a little with soft brushes, and he stood, seemingly calm and indifferent.

-My friend and her trainees saw that the Amish horse not really calm; he was overmastered by fear.
+My friend and her trainees saw that the Amish horse was not really calm; he was overmastered by fear.
 He was way past flight, way past fight, and was shut down, almost catatonic.
 They wondered if they had enough love and kindness among them to fix him.

 The farrier came, and the Amish horse stood shakily but obediently on two good legs and one bad one, while the man shaped the angles of his feet to give him as much relief as possible.